 The ethical values of openness, honesty, social responsibility and caring for others are also at the heart of the spiritual, moral, social and cultural development of Academy students.
 Click here to see a summary of our Academy ethos.
 These values are part of the Woodard Academies’ Christian distinctiveness and as such are not owned by any individual, national, cultural or religious group.

 The Academy also has a Chapel which is used both as a place for reflection as well as a break and lunch time safe social space for some of our less self-confident students.

-- The Academy Student Council is made up from elected student representatives from each Mentor group who meet every week to discuss any issues relating to the Academy environment and find ways to resolve them.
+- Each year group has a group of student leaders who meet weekly.
 They also contribute to a range of initiatives including fundraising in conjunction with the Senior Student Team.

 - Student voice is a mechanism whereby small ‘focus groups’ of students are invited to give feedback on specific lessons to their teachers